datarootsio/terraform-module-azure-datalake/README.md

 ![Sample pipeline](assets/pipeline.png)

 Finally, the data is presented in a Power BI dashboard.
 The dashboard cannot be deployed through Terraform, but you can find it [in the assets folder](assets/dashboard.pbix).
-The dashboard can be opened with Power BI Desktop (available in the Windows Store) or it can be uploaded to your workspace in the Power BI cloud.

-Power BI will let you know that the credentials for the data source are incorrect.
-That is why you still need to go the settings of your dashboard and change the data source location and credentials according to your configuration for the data lake.
-The module gives you the following variables as output:

-* `powerbi_sql_dw_server_hostname`
-* `powerbi_sql_dw_server_database`
-* `powerbi_sql_dw_server_user`
-* `powerbi_sql_dw_server_password`
+You can follow [this guide](POWERBI.md) on how to open the report and connect it to the data lake.

 ![Power BI screenshot](assets/powerbi_screenshot.png)